CodeOfGordon/Azure_Sales_Customer_Pipelining/README.md

 ### 3. Create Pipeline in Datafactory (Bronze Layer)
 ![Linked services](/Steps/3_Pipeline.png?raw=true)
-This would be where I did the extracting part of the ETL process.
+This would be where I did the extracting part of the ETL process:
-    a.
-Upload parameter arguments by storing them in a git json file in our data lake
+1. Upload parameter arguments by storing them in a git json file in our data lake
-    b.
-Searched for and loaded the parameter arguments json file into data factory
+2. Searched for and loaded the parameter arguments json file into data factory
-    c.
-Sequentially looped through each object in the parameter arguments
+3. Sequentially looped through each object in the parameter arguments
-    d.
-Using these parameters, searched github (via HTTP linked service) for each csv dataset, and loaded them into their respective folders under the bronze folder (via Data Lake linked service)
+4. Using these parameters, searched github (via HTTP linked service) for each csv dataset, and loaded them into their respective folders under the bronze folder (via Data Lake linked service)

 ### 4. Set up app in MS Entra ID (Silver Layer)